munificent/craftinginterpreters/book/closures.md

 <img src="image/closures/open-upvalue.png" alt="The object graph of the stack, ObjClosure, ObjFunction, and upvalue array."/>

 That might look overwhelming, but fear not.
+We'll work our way through it.
+The important part is that upvalues serve as the level of indirection we need to continue to find a captured local variable even after it moves off the stack.
-We'll work our way up to it.
-First, we'll focus on compiling captured variables that are still on the stack.
+But before we get to all that, let's focus on compiling captured variables.

 ### Compiling upvalues